 Kilt: Registered or Recognised tartan, fine woollen material pleated to show set of tartan, or military-pleated.
 The apron must be flat across the front and be fastened at the right side with buckles at waist and hip.
 The under apron is fastened at the left side with a buckle at the edge of under pleating.
 The lower edge of the kilt is approximately 5 cm above the centre of the knee and an even height all round.
 Suitable underwear will be tartan, black or coloured to tone with kilt, not white.
 Ornamental Kilt Pin: Worn approximately three-quarters of the way down the right side of the kilt apron.
 Sporran: Sealskin, fur or leather.

-Compulsory for gentlemen, optional for ladies. ΑII Jackets and Females'
+Compulsory for males, optional for females.